abemusic/k8s-pi/README.md

 * My lab's internal domain is `shantylab.local` and I've configured my network to do DNS forwarding for all `k8s.shantylab.local` to my exposed `PowerDNS` service at a hardcoded IP.
 I've configured my exposed services to be in these domains.
 * I configured `MetalLB` to issue IP addresses in a specific range on my VLAN.
 You must change this depending on your personal network settings.
 I highly recommend allowing `MetalLB` to issue a specific range of IP addresses on a network and disable your DHCP server from also issuing addresses in that range.

-## Useful URLs
+# Useful URLs

 * [Traefik Dashboard](http://traefik.k8s.shantylab.local:9000/dashboard/#/)

-## FAQ
+# FAQ

-Q: How do I expose a service/ingress and get a DNS entry for it?
+### How do I expose a service/ingress and get a DNS entry for it?

-A: Easy...sort of!
+Easy...sort of!
 It depends on what you're exposing.

 NOTE: This also requires that `PowerDNS` be configured for the domain/zone (e.g, `k8s.shantylab.local`) and `external-dns` configured correctly to interact with `PowerDNS`